 This blog post is the fourth in a series focusing on a study of early learning success markers (indicators), ages 0-8, supported by the W.K.
 Kellogg Foundation.
 The full report, Markers that Matter: Success Indicators in Early Learning and Education was released on July 15, 2013.
 In May, FSG hosted a webinar where we shared some highlights of our work to research, synthesize and vet a set of early learning indicators.
 In this blog series, we are attempting to answer several questions posed by webinar participants.
-You can see the webinar presentation, including the indicators and emerging themes, in the slides posted here (document entitled Webinar Presentation).
-During the webinar, Kyle Snow of the National Assocation for the Education of Young Children noted the value of FSG's research in approaching the identification of indicators based on what one wants to know versus what is readily measured.
+You can see the webinar presentation, including the indicators and emerging themes, in the slides posted here.
+During the webinar, Kyle Snow of the National Association for the Education of Young Children noted the value of FSG’s research in approaching the identification of indicators based on what one wants to know versus what is readily measured.
 The below follow-up pursues this idea – emphasizing the utility of indicators over the ease of measurement in identifying potential indicators – in further detail.

 Webinar participants asked: It is an interesting idea to start with what you want to know, not what you can [readily] measure.
 How does this lead to the successful use of indicators?